bharatiDSG/NextGen-Automation-ts/README.md

 * Link to ESLint Playwright Plugin: https://github.com/playwright-community/eslint-plugin-playwright
 * Link to ESLint Stylistic Plugin: https://eslint.style/guide/getting-started

+* Bonus: You can install the ESLint extension in VSCode and it will show you errors and warning in real time!

 ## Formatting:

 * Use the VSCode built in formatter prior to committing and pushing code